 Try to come up with backup plans or alternate drivers for days when a child is sick or a parent has to work late and can’t do their portion of the carpool that day.

-Pick a point person.
-Rebecca F. suggests selecting one parent to touch base with the others at the start of the week to nail down the schedule and address any necessary changes.
+Rebecca F. also suggests selecting one parent to touch base with the others at the start of the week to nail down the schedule and address any necessary changes.

 Foster credits constant text messages as the trick to keeping her two-family preschool carpool running smoothly.
 Here’s how she uses texting to keep their carpool running efficiently: